January 14, 2020

 The more stable (non-reactive) a pan's cooking surface is, the safer it is to use because it won't break down or leach toxins into your food.

-Clad stainless steel cookware wins this category: it is extremely stable, non-reactive cookware.
+Clad stainless steel cookware wins this category: it is extremely stable, non-reactive cookware, which also makes it very safe.

 To read more about safe cookware, see our article Safe Cookware: The Definitive Guide to Healthy, Nontoxic Cookware.